 Second, we find out about past and present customs in Christmas in Penge.
 It may come as a surprise that Christmas was anticipated in mid-November by the great department stores like Rogers and Bryce Grant in the years after the First World War, no doubt spurred on by commercial interests.
 A visit to Father Christmas at one of these outlets or to the pantomime at the Empire Theatre was deemed essential.
 The churches were kept very busy at this time of year in their outreach to the poor.

-Third, the section Listed Buildings shows, maybe surprisingly, the number of nationally-listed buildings there are in Penge, ranging from a cattle-trough in Green Lane to the Royal Watermen’s Almshouses on the high street.
-Any town would be proud of these heritage assets.
+Fourth, the section on Listed Buildings shows, maybe surprisingly, the number of nationally-listed buildings there are in Penge, ranging from the War Memorial to the Royal Watermen’s Almshouses on the high street.

 Pubs in Penge tells how the post Crystal-Palace boom in building was also responsible for the growth in the many pubs in Penge.
 All colourful, some short-lived but all an essential part of the social fabric where people meet to drink, eat, chat, laugh, celebrate or have that quiet moment, as they still do.

-Seventhh, Theatre demonstrates how performance has always been a feature of Penge life: on the stages of Anerley Town Hall, Beckenham and Penge Grammar School, the now defunct Alexandra Hall, the magnificent Empire Theatre, Melvin Hall and currently the splendid, bijou, Bridge House Theatre.
+Eighth, Theatre demonstrates how performance has always been a feature of Penge life: on the stages of Anerley Town Hall, Beckenham and Penge Grammar School, the now defunct Alexandra Hall, the magnificent Empire Theatre, Melvin Hall and currently the splendid, bijou, award-winning Bridge House Theatre.

-Eighth, Tour de Penge tells how this popular bicycle run started with a conversation with Mark Soole in 2008 then developing into the hugely successful social event which it is now.
+Ninth, Tour de Penge tells how this popular bicycle run started with a conversation with Mark Soole in 2008 then developed into the hugely successful annual social event which it is now.

-Coming soon: Great Department Stores, Lucas Road Cooperative, Penge Boundaries and Penge Poets.
+Coming soon: Great Department Stores, Lucas Road Cooperative and Penge Poets.